RobkooCZ/RTD/README.md

 ### Bugfixes
 - Fixed a bug where the bullet would stay on the screen if it didn't reach its pierce.
     - The bullet dissapears after 250ms of staying on the screen

-## Alpha 0.2.8
-- Added pierce to towers
-- Each tower has 5 pierce

-### Balance Changes
-- 1 -> 5 Pierce on both towers

-### Bugfixes
-- Fixed a bug where the bullet hit the same enemy multiple times

-### Known bug
-- Most bullets stay rendered on screen after they are shot, and their pierce cap isn't met